 Poll: For my RWBY readers, this is a pole that's being conducted because I want to create a team based upon the characters of the Marvel Cinematic Universe (MCU).
 The top eight characters will be formed into teams.
 Further details of the story will be detailed soon.
 Vote Now!

-Author has written 26 stories for Star Wars, Toy Story, Teen Titans, Star Wars, Mass Effect, Halo, Star Wars Rebels, Assassin's Creed, Mortal Kombat, How to Train Your Dragon, Frozen, Metroid, Dead Space, Call of Duty, Inside Out, and RWBY.
+Author has written 25 stories for Star Wars, Toy Story, Teen Titans, Mass Effect, Halo, Star Wars Rebels, Assassin's Creed, Mortal Kombat, How to Train Your Dragon, Frozen, RWBY, Metroid, Dead Space, Call of Duty, and Inside Out.

-I am whoever you want me to be.
-I write what I want.
 No story should be taken personally.
 They're just stories.
 I simply express what I think sounds cool and awesome.
 I hope that readers will find some joy in reading my stories as well.
 My writing style takes many lessons from English class, other Fanfiction authors, authors of books, and my imagination.
-I learn and make mistakes as all Humans do, and I'll take anyone's criticism and take it as a challenge.
-There are no limits when it comes to imaginations.
-That is how we continue to evolve and change and adapt.
+I learn and make mistakes as all Humans do, and I'll take anyone's criticism and consider it.
+It is after all how I get better, as I am a self-taught writer of Fanfiction.

 For other future ideas I might do, look to the bottom.

-Star Wars: Harbinger of Unpredictability - Weekend uploads
+Star Wars: Harbinger of Unpredictability - Hiatus (need to compile details)

-I Found Something in my Enemy - Weekly uploads at random
+I Found Something in my Enemy - On hold (need more ideas)

 Favorite Bands/Musical Artists: